-Accessibility; unlike real-world sporting events, we can optimise virtual sports for the small screen, giving us the ability to make the user experience of gambling on the move on their mobile or tablet, on a par with on their desktop.
-By comparison, video shot for television on a mobile device can be hard to decipher and text only feeds don’t convey the atmosphere of the live event.
+Unlike real-world sporting events, we can optimize virtual sports for the small screen, giving us the ability to make the user experience of gambling on the move on their mobile or tablet, on a par with on their desktop.
+By comparison, video shot for television on a mobile device can be hard to decipher and text-only feeds don’t convey the atmosphere of the live event.

-Lower barrier to entry; being run by an algorithm, virtual sports can be a more stable and predictable environment than real-world events.
-Reading past performance of virtual players and teams is a much more reliable indicator to likely performance for players than some bookies odds.
-This makes the games and platform much more accessible to new players than traditional sports betting, having more predictable results also increases the likelihood that players will return and reuse the games in future.
+Being run by an algorithm, virtual sports can be a more stable and predictable environment than real-world events.
+Reading past performance of virtual players and teams is a much more reliable indicator of likely performance for players than some bookies odds.
+This makes the games and platform much more accessible to new players than traditional sports betting, having more predictable results also increases the likelihood that players will return and reuse the games in the future.

 The algorithm also removes the need for detailed or historic knowledge of a real sports environment, again, making it much easier for new players to access and engage with the betting experience.